 Whether or not Harley is correct or committing hyperbole, it’s a good idea to recommend that clients consider LTCI.
 The more difficult question is whether to go further and recommend that clients purchase policies.

-Without getting into the choices among policies and carriers, which are far beyond my expertise, the challenging of determining who should purchase LTCI survives passage of the DRA.
+Without getting into the choices among policies and carriers, which are far beyond my expertise, the challenge of determining who should purchase LTCI survives passage of the DRA.
 Here are some of the issues to consider.

 The client must be able to afford the policy now and for the rest of her life.
 But what does this mean?
 Must she be able to pay for the policy out of disposable income, or should she accept using savings and investments to pay the premiums?